 If you no longer wish to receive ads ran by Fifty Media, you can manage your choices by using Your Online Choices

 Important: when you choose to opt out from receiving cookies, a cookie will still be set in your browser.
 This is only by maintaining a cookie in your browser that we will be able to recognise you have made the choice of opting out of cookies.

-Under the GDPR, personal sensitive data is any personal data revealing racial or ethnic origin, political opinions, religious and philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person's sex life or sexual orientation.
+Under the GDPR, personal sensitive data (also known as “special categories of data”) is any personal data revealing racial or ethnic origin, political opinions, religious and philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person's sex life or sexual orientation.

 Fifty Technology does not collect any personal sensitive data, except when it has manifestly been made public by the data subject, as per article 9(2)(e) of the GDPR.